-- In the Individual Insurance and Individual Wealth Management sectors, it competes head-on with all industry players in all markets and geographic regions in Canada.
-Its key competitive advantages are the ability to build strong distribution networks for its products and services, its broad and evolving range of products and its high-performing digital tools; - In the Group Insurance Employee Plans division, Group Savings and Retirement and through iAAH, the Corporation competes selectively by market and region where it can leverage corporate relationships and synergies; - In the Group Insurance divisions of Dealer Services and Special Markets, it operates in markets where it has fewer competitors or it holds a leading market position; - In the US Operations sector, the Dealer Services division leverages its distinct advantage as the Canadian market leader to accelerate growth both organically and through acquisitions, whereas in its Individual Insurance division it operates in select markets through independent marketing organizations with a customized portfolio of products and key digital capabilities.
+- In the Individual Insurance and Individual Wealth Management business units, it competes with all industry players in all markets and geographic regions in Canada.
+Its key competitive advantages are the ability to build strong distribution networks for its products and services, its broad and evolving range of products and its high-performing digital tools; - In the Group Insurance, Group Savings and Retirement and iA Auto and Home business units, the Corporation competes selectively by market and region where it can leverage corporate relationships and synergies; - In the Dealer Services business unit, it operates in markets where it has fewer competitors or it holds a leading market position; - In the US Operations segment, the Dealer Services division leverages its distinct advantage as the Canadian market leader to accelerate growth both organically and through acquisitions, whereas in its Individual Insurance division, it operates in select markets through independent marketing organizations with a customized portfolio of products and key digital capabilities.

-For information about the key long-term profitability drivers for each of the Corporation's business lines, refer to the Management's Discussion and Analysis.
+For information about the key long-term profitability drivers for each of the Corporation's business segments, refer to the Management's Discussion and Analysis.